ibm-cloud-docs/vpc/snapshots_vpc_about.md

 You can create a virtual server instance with a boot volume that was initialized from a snapshot.
 The instance profile of the new instance is not required to match the instance that was used to create the snapshot.
 You can also import a snapshot of a data volume when you create and attach a new data volume to the instance.
 You can specify user tags for these snapshots.

 You can create a volume from a snapshot at any time.
-This process, called restoring a volume, can be performed when you create an instance, modify an instance, or when you create a stand-alone volume (no instance provisioning is required).
+This process is called restoring a volume.
 For more information, see [Restoring a volume from a snapshot](#snapshots_vpc_restore_overview).
 You can also restore a fully provisioned volume by using the [fast restore feature](#snapshots-fast-restore) after initial provisioning.

 Snapshots have a lifecycle that is independent from the source {{site.data.keyword.block_storage_is_short}} volume.
 You can delete the original volume and the snapshot persists.
 However, do not detach the volume from the instance during snapshot creation.
 You need to wait until the snapshot is `stable` before you detach, otherwise you can't reattach the volume to an instance.
 Snapshots are crash-consistent.
 If the virtual server stops for any reason, the snapshot data is safe on the disk.

-Cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
+The cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 Because the snapshot is based on the capacity that was provisioned for the original volume, the snapshot capacity does not vary.

 With {{site.data.keyword.iamlong}}, you can set up resource groups in your account to provide user-access to your snapshots.
 Your IAM role determines whether you can create and manage snapshots.
 For more information, see [IAM roles for creating and managing snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-vpc-iam).